gabrielvenegas/react-native-scheduler/README.md

 # @vixtech/react-native-scheduler

-A Scheduler to run a specific function at a specific time for app that are kept open full time
+A Scheduler to run a specific function at a specific time for apps that are kept open full time

 ## Installation